-TASCHA has a great capstone opportunity for iSchool students interested in digitization, preservation, information access, and curation of metadata schemas.
+TASCHA has a great capstone opportunity for iSchool students interested in digitization, information access, and curation of metadata schemas.
 Search for iCareers ID 8141 to apply for this project today!

 In 1999, TASCHA (then known as the Center for Internet Studies), held a seminal conference on the global implications of the Internet.
 The conference featured such luminaries as Vint Cerf (father of the internet), John Perry Barlow (Electronic Frontier Foundation), and many others.
 At the time, UWTV professionally recorded the conference on Betamax and left a rich 15-hour archive of commentary on the future of the Internet.
 Unfortunately, due to format of the recording, its content is currently inaccessible to TASCHA and the public.